Basic information, location, tags, and any settings which belong to a group can be changed from the Settings tab on any group.

 Enter when or if enrollment closes, choose what members can see, and check any event information.

-Only Administrators can make changes to this section.
+Only Administrators can make changes to this except for the Event Reminders settings, which are also available to Group Leaders.

 - Check if attendance should be taken for the events.